galtproject/galtproject-docs/en/Whitepaper.md

 - Access to the Community budgets can be usurped.
 - Proccess of creation of Rules is difficult and also can be easily usurped.

 In this paper, we propose a mechanism for registering property, creating public budgets for its protection and laws using smart contracts on the Ethereum blockchain.
+Proposed mechanism is blockchain agnostic and can be implemented simultaneously on several blockchains with the ability to exchange state.

 ## Property accounting on Smart contracts